Titchwell Manor Hotel, on the North Norfolk coast, has one of the most beautiful views across the marsh towards the sea.

 You can also relax in the walled garden with a drink or two (although you are asked not to let your dog use it as a convenience), and if you’ve brought the children along, then they can enjoy a cleverly hidden sandpit, what a lovely thought.

 This hotel gets rave reviews about its food.
 Magazines, Trip Advisor, Twitter – you name it, the reviews are excellent.
 Fine dining at its best.
 Its nice to know you can bring your pet with you and enjoy this fabulous food.

-The Head Chef, Eric Snaith, is the winner of three AA Rosettes, the EDP Best Restaurant and Pub Dining 2013, EDP Food and Drink Chef of the Year 2012 and Master Chef of Great Britain.
+The Head Chef, Eric Snaith, is the winner of three AA Rosettes and many other awards.
 Need I say more!

 You can have an amazing choice of menu in the smart new conservatory overlooking the walled garden (without your dog!), or you can enjoy more informal meals in the more casual dining areas where dogs are allowed as well.
 Or even alfresco when the weather is being kind to us!

 Its more the beauty of the surrounding areas rather than the actual village of Titchwell that bring people from far and wide.

 Titchwell Manor definitely covers all your needs;